Hongo Fusataro: Life

-Hongo Fusataro fought at Chinchow, Teilishih and Liiao-yuan in the Russo-Japanese War in 1904-05.
+Fusataro fought at Chinchow, Telissu and Liaoyang in the Russo-Japanese War in 1904-05.
 During this time he was promoted to major general (1905) and to lieutenant general (1912).
-Hongo Fusataro was also War Vice-Minister and Commander-in-Chief of the Japanese Forces in Tsingtao.
-Fusataro was then made a full general and a member of the Military Council in 1918.
+Fusataro was also Vice-Minister of War and Commander-in-Chief of the Japanese Forces in Tsingtao.
+Fusataro was then made a full general and a member of the Supreme War Council in 1918.